-The Council entered into two 30-year lease with the Ministry of Health for the use of two buildings at Gladesville.
+The Council entered into two leases with the Ministry of Health for the use of two buildings at Gladesville.
 The lease contracts are significantly below market terms and conditions.
 The leased premises must be used by the Council.
-The buildings account for a small portion of the similar assets.

-Potential future cash outflows of \$nil have not been included in the lease liability because it is not reasonably certain that the leases will be extended (or not terminated).
+Potential future cash outflows of \$Nil have not been included in the lease liability because it is not reasonably certain that the leases will be extended (or not terminated).
 The assessment is reviewed if a significant event or a significant change in circumstances occurs which affects this assessment and that is within the control of the lessee.